LocalBitcoins Review – A Beginner’s Guide

 Last updated: 7/1/19

 LocalBitcoins is a peer-to-peer (p2p) marketplace that allows buyers and sellers to directly communicate and trade Bitcoins.
 In this post I’ll review the service and also dispense some tips on what to look out for if you’re new to it.

-Bottom line, LocalBitcoins is a good place to go to buy Bitcoins anonymously (for now), or when you can’t find your requested payment methods anywhere else.
+Bottom line, LocalBitcoins is a good place to go to buy Bitcoins when you can’t find your requested payment methods anywhere else.
 However, prices are usually higher on this platform and you have to do your due diligence to avoid getting scammed.

 - LocalBitcoins Overview

 - Buying Limits